Obituary for Swanson R. Simmons December 29th, 2019

 Left to cherish his memories are his wife; Julia S. Simmons of the home; son, Johnny Grant (Judy) Simmons; daughter, Joy Simmons Tuttle; grandchildren, J. Grant Simmons, Valerie S. (Scott) Bruner, Shawn B. (Courtney) Inman; great-grandchildren, Kayla B. Simmons, Wes Bruner, Allie Bruner, Mollie Bruner and Everly Joy Inman; sister-in-law, Kay Simmons; step-daughters; Kimberly (Kim) Blakley (Brian); step son-in-law, Jack Brinkley; step grandchildren, Daniel Brinkley, Noelle Brinkley, Cole Brinkley, Chase Blakley, Grayson Blakley, and many nieces and nephews.
 Mr. Simmons was preceded in death by his parents; brothers Thurman, Hampton, Elmo and J. W. (Jay) Simmons; and step daughter-in-law, Delaine (Dee) Brinkley.

 A celebration of life will be held at 2pm on Thursday, January 2nd of 2020 at Cox-Needham Funeral Home in Pilot Mountain, with visitation from 12pm till time of service with service conducted by Rev. Jake Penley and Rev. Scott Coleson.
 Interment will be in Pilot Mountain City Cemetery.
 In lieu of flowers memorials may be made to the Salvation Army or the Veterans of Foreign Wars.
 Online condolences may be made at email@example.com.

 Cox-Needham is respectfully serving the Simmons Family.

-To send flowers to Swanson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Swanson Rufus Simmons, please visit our floral store.